MODEL DIRECTORY

 Cell and Gene Therapy Access Model

-The Cell and Gene Therapy (CGT) Access Model is a multi-year, voluntary model for states and manufacturers to test whether a CMS-led approach to developing and administering outcomes-based agreements (OBAs) increases Medicaid beneficiaries' access to innovative treatments.
+The Cell and Gene Therapy (CGT) Access Model is a multi-year, voluntary model for states and manufacturers to test outcomes-based agreements for cell and gene therapies.
+It aims to increase Medicaid beneficiaries' access to innovative treatments, improve health outcomes, and reduce health care costs and burden to state Medicaid programs.
 The initial focus is on gene therapy treatments for sickle cell disease.

 CJR